-Image Flow Step Description The amount of on camera processing performed is dependent on which pixel format was selected.
-For 8-bit formats, gain, black level, white balance, and gamma are applied.
-On Camera Processing For 12- and 16- bit formats, exposure time and gain are optimized for highest bit depth.
+Image Flow Step Description The amount of on camera processing performed is dependent on which data format is selected.
+On Camera Processing For some formats, gain, black level, white balance, and gamma are applied.
+For other formats, exposure time and gain are optimized for highest bit depth.
 Gamma, white balance and other correction is performed during post capture.
 This ensures maximum dynamic range and flexibility since post capture can be reapplied indefinitely.
-JPEG Compression Image data accumulates in an on-camera frame buffer to perform compression.
-Following compression, image data is output in 8-, 12-, of format via the USB3 interface.
-Storage Disk borage Disk The image data is stored on the PC as stream files (.pgr format).
+JPEG Compression Image data accumulates in an on-camera frame buffer to compression.
+Following compression, image data is output via the U Storage Disk The image data is stored on the PC as stream files (.pgr format).
 Display For the purpose of display, minor processing such as decompression and stitching is performed to allow for verification of the capture.
 Further processing may be performed depending on the available resources of the PC.